 Breeding programs are designed to suit mare owners’ specific requests with the centre offering a choice of natural service preparation, chilled or frozen semen insemination.
 Following joining there is then an option to transfer embryos to recipient mares so as to rebreed or keep a mare performing.

 Embryo transfer programs have become extremely popular in recent years.
 The ability to breed offspring from a mare in a single season while still allowing the mare to continue in her performance area provides mare owners with genetic security.
 ET at MERC has now developed to become an affordable option for mare owners to consider in their breeding plans and avoids having to wait until retirement to start the next generation.

 MERC is personally managed by Andrew Bennett who prides himself on client communication and hands on care for all horses at the centre.
 With 15 years of experience in artificial breeding Andrew is well respected around the country for his commitment to results for his breeding clients.

 MERC Equine Manager is Sheridan Wicks who has been at MERC since 2014.
 He is responsible for all the horse handling and farm planning.
-Jack Bennett & Patrick Brennan assist Sheridan with day to day equine managment.
-The team also includes long-time MERC assistant Geoff “Speedy” Millard.
+Sheriden Bennett & Patrick Brennan assist Sheridan Wicks with day to day equine managment.
+An integral team member is long-time MERC assistant Geoff “Speedy” Millard.